prpatel/ProcessingBigDataQuarkus-Workshop/README.md

 ```
 {: codeblock}

-Copy the contents of this file: single-line-test.json and paste it to the terminal to see the output of the program.
+Copy the contents of this file: single-line-test.json and paste it to the terminal where you ran
+`mvn quarkus:dev` to see the output of the program.
 This is "good" input data and it will return the JSON you passed in, embedded inside a "doc" element.

 Then, copy this file: single-line-test-bad.json and paste it to the terminal to see the output.